arshak0/react-form/README.md

 # About the app:
 - Form manages its state using only React's built-in features
-- App has some simple styling for the form (using plain CSS)
+- App has some simple styling for the form (using plain CSS).
+For desktop and mobile
 - Form has simple validation (name and e-mail)
 - App sends the data to API